If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 But that painful period brought her to music like never before.

-During life as a boarder at Geelong Grammar School in grades 11 and 12, Kirwin’s musical abilities started gaining recognition, after receiving a music scholarship to attend the prestigious school, along with a year’s worth of singing lessons.
+During life as a boarder at Geelong Grammar School in grades 11 and 12, Andrea’s musical abilities started gaining recognition, after receiving a music scholarship to attend the prestigious school, along with a year’s worth of singing lessons.

 The school’s choir taught her to sing in Latin, German and other languages, and they toured Europe visiting cathedrals in England, France, Germany and Austria.